jeanbabtista/album-tracker/README.md

 Ensure the security of user data with a robust authentication system.
 Users can create accounts, log in securely, and manage their tracked albums across multiple sessions.

+### 7. Playlists

+Users can create playlists of their favorite albums.
+Playlists can be shared with other users, and users can add albums to their own playlists.
+Also, our admins can create global playlists that are visible to all users.

 ## API Reference

 ### Authentication